-For those interested, the AMR offers an opportunity to participate in workshop with one of three VCFA faculty members.
+For those interested, the AMR offers an opportunity to participate in a workshop with a VCFA faculty member.
 Workshop sessions will offer constructive critiques, writing exercises, and prompts.
 To join a workshop, please prepare a 10-page submission, plus a 1-page synopsis for your whole novel.
 Each workshop is limited to 8 participants for a total of 24 available seats.

 Editor & Agent Critiques

-Additionally, interested participants may opt for a critique from one of our invited editors and agents.
-Critique slots are filled on a first come first served basis.
-Critiques are limit to 8 writers per editor/agent for a total of 24 available slots.
+Additionally, interested participants may opt for a critique from participating agents and editors.
+Critique slots are filled on a first-come, first-served basis and are limited to 8 writers per editor/agent for a total of 24 available slots.
 Critique submissions are 10-pages in manuscript format, plus a 1-page synopsis for your whole novel.